7 Mind Blowing E-commerce Email Marketing Stats [2021 Update]

 - Data analytics: Modern email marketing platforms come with comprehensive analytics tools and enable administrators to identify the pros and cons of their campaigns in real-time.

-You can find hundreds of email marketing reports online, but we selected only a few stats that reveal the impact of these campaigns on eCommerce.
-Without further ado, let’s check them out one by one.
+You can find hundreds of email marketing reports online, but we selected only a few stats that reveal the impact of these campaigns on e-commerce.

-A report shows that there are more than three billion email users around the world in 2020, which makes almost half of the global population.
+A report shows that there were more than three billion email users around the world in 2020, which makes almost half of the global population.

 At the same time, 72% of consumers say email is the main resource of business communication.